therealjhay/Habit-tracker/README.md

-# Habit Tracker (Frontend)
+# Habit Tracker (web3bridge web2advance Project)

-A responsive React web app to help users create, monitor, and maintain daily habits with visual progress tracking and motivational features.
+A responsive React web app that Track habits, help users create, monitor, and maintain daily habits with visual progress tracking and motivational features.

 ## ✨ Features

-- Create, edit, and delete habits
+✅ Add, view, update, and delete habits

-- Mark habits as completed daily
-- Track progress visually (streaks, progress bars)
+📅 Set daily reminders and track completion streaks

+🌗 Light/Dark mode support

+📊 Simple analytics dashboard

-- Filter habits by category (Health, Learning, Productivity, etc.)
+🏷️ Filter habits by name or category
-- Responsive dashboard with light/dark mode
-- Motivational quotes section
-- Bonus: Analytics and reminders (coming soon)

 ## 🛠️ Stack

 - React (Create React App)
 - React Router
-- CSS Modules / Custom CSS
+- Custom CSS
-- LocalStorage or Mock API for data persistence
+- LocalStorage

-## 📁 Project Structure

-src/
-components/
-layout/
-Header.jsx
-Sidebar.jsx
-Footer.jsx
-ThemeToggle.jsx
-dashboard/
-Dashboard.jsx
-HabitCard.jsx
-ProgressBar.jsx
-QuoteBox.jsx
-pages/
-DashboardPage.jsx
-HabitsPage.jsx
-AnalyticsPage.jsx
-styles/
-utils/
-App.jsx
-index.js

 ## 🚀 Local Development

-1. **Clone the repo:**
-git clone <your-repo-url>
-cd habit-tracker

-2. **Install dependencies:**
+**Install dependencies:**
 npm install

-3. **Start the app locally:**
+**Start the app locally:**
 npm start

-The app runs on `http://localhost:3000`.
+## Usage Tips
+Add a new habit using the plus button in the Habits page.

+Mark habits completed to increase your streak (and stay motivated)!

+Switch themes with the button in the top-right corner.

+View your analytics for best streaks and completion stats.

+Filters help you quickly find habits by name or category.

 ## 🤝 Contributing